bigspotteddog/ScrollToFixed/README.md

 This plugin has been tested in Firefox 3+, Google Chrome 10+ Safari 5+, Internet Explorer 8/9, and Opera 11.60+.

+**IMPORTANT**: The latest version of this plugin reverts the offset adustment code that added the difference between the left offset and position.
+For anyone that needed it, that code is now turned on by using the **offsets: true** option.
 ## Usage ##

 Default options: